-If there are signs that you are not doing so well you will receive a letter or email (usually both), warning you that your performance is unsatisfactory and asking you to meet with your Program Coordinator or staff member in your faculty.
+If there are signs that you are not doing so well you will receive a letter or email (usually both), warning you that your performance is unsatisfactory and asking you to meet with your Program Coordinator or staff member in your school.

 If you are an international student, under Australian law, the University is obliged to track your progress and make sure that you are successfully completing your studies.
 If you do not maintain satisfactory progress your visa will be at risk.

 Exclusion or suspension letters are sent when any attempt to improve your academic performance has not worked and you will be told that your performance is unsatisfactory.